Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 Are you wondering about using a wheelchair for back pain?

-I was in a similar situation a few years ago and was forced to use a wheelchair to move around to perform my daily activities.
+I was in a similar situation a few years ago and was forced to use a chair to move around to perform my daily activities.

-So, I’m here to talk about using a wheelchair for back pain and give you some tips to deal with wheelchair-related lumbar spine discomfort.
+So, I’m here to talk about using a one for back pain and give you some tips to deal with chair-related lumbar spine discomfort.

 Just keep reading.